enriquepablo/nlproject/_sources/bnf.txt

              | order

 Sentences are the top level grammatical elements.
 These are the elements that can be entered (told or asked) into npl's knowledge base (kb).
-There are two kinds of sentences, statements and questions.
+There are 3 kinds of sentences, statements questions and orders.
 Statements add to the information held in the kb, and questions query the kb.
 Orders do different things to the kb.